zogofinance/zogo-integrations/README.md

 ### API Base URL

-All API routes should be appended to the following base url: `https://api.zogofinance.com/production/v1`
+All API routes should be appended to the following base URL: `https://api.zogofinance.com/production/v1`

 ### Basic Authorization